Cost of Attendance Budgets

 There are two types of costs in your budget:

-- Indirect Costs: Expenses that you may incur but for which you do not receive a billing statement from the University.
+Possible Expenses (Indirect Costs): Expenses that you may incur but for which you do not receive a billing statement from the university.
 The amounts provided are the average allowance for each allowable category: books, supplies, transportation, miscellaneous expense and off-campus living expenses.

 These estimates are for educational expenses and are, therefore, used when calculating financial aid eligibility.
 It is important to note that you will only be billed for the direct costs.